fables-tales/nemesis/spec.md

 ####Response body

 **This response body is not a JSON object**.
-The current Git revision ID as a hash.
+The current Git revision hash corresponding to the checked out and running version of the API service.